 Architectural SWOT Analysis Strengths:

-Accessibility: The site’s proximity to transportation networks, such as highways, airports, and public transportation, can be a significant strength.
+- Accessibility: Proximity to transportation networks, such as highways, airports, and public transit.

-Existing infrastructure: The presence of existing infrastructure, such as utilities, can reduce project costs and timelines.
+- Existing Infrastructure: Availability of utilities that reduce project costs and timelines.

 Architectural SWOT Analysis Weaknesses: